raiden-network/raiden-service-bundle/README.md

 ### Troubleshooting the RSB installation

 If you experience any unexpected behavior while installing the RSB, please do not hesitate to contact the development team.
-The fastet way to reach out to us is via the plublic [Raiden Gitter channel](https://gitter.im/raiden-network/raiden).
+The fastest way to reach out to us is via the public [Raiden Gitter channel](https://gitter.im/raiden-network/raiden).
 Otherwise, you can also open an issue in this repository with the predefined template for a [bug report](https://github.com/raiden-network/raiden-service-bundle/issues/new?template=bug_report.md)